The use of food gases in the beverage and hospitality industries

 The gases do more than merely impart ‘fizz' and propulsion from the keg.
 They are significant contributors to taste and mouth-feel and hence to customer satisfaction and loyalty.
 CO2 works to keep keg contents sterile and getting the gas mixture and pressure correct maintains the equilibrium in the keg and ensures the most efficient use of the dispense system.

-Beverage gases are classified as food and are covered by the Food Safety Regulations, therefore all beverage gases have to be supplied in approved gas containers, be filled with gas manufactured to a food specification and the cylinders have to have appropriate labelling, indentifying the gas as being of a food specification and including batch labels for traceability.
+Gases used for beverage dispense are classified as food and are covered by the Food Safety Act, Food gases have to be supplied in approved gas containers, be filled with gas manufactured to a food specification and the cylinders have to have appropriate labelling, identifying the gas as being of a food specification and including batch labels for traceability.
 All premises that are involved in the filling and distribution of food gases have to be registered with their Local Authority as a Food Premises.

-Guidance on Food Regulations is available in BCGA GN 14.
+Guidance on food legislation is available in BCGA GN 14.

 Safety of dispense gases

 Many BCGA members offer food gases for beverage dispense and provide a wide range of supporting services and equipment to the drinks dispense market.
-All BCGA members are recognised as legitimate suppliers and, along with several other reputable suppliers, follow the required legislation and conform to current best practice guidelines, such as BCGA CP 32 for filling beverage gas cylinders.
+All BCGA members are recognised as legitimate suppliers and, along with several other reputable suppliers, follow the required legislation and conform to current best practice guidelines, such as BCGA CP 32 for the filling of gas cylinders with food gases for beverage dispense.
 However, there are over 100 fillers in the UK, who offer to fill gas cylinders with food gases, some of whom operate to somewhat lower standards.
 Ensure your gas supplier is a legitimate and reputable distributor of dispense gases.
 The (the Brewing, Food and Beverage Industry Suppliers Association) BFBi operate a ‘Gas Suppliers Accreditation Scheme', and manage a ‘Register of Gas Fillers, Suppliers & Installers'.
 This scheme is designed to provide assurance to retailers that the beverage gas they buy is from an accredited supplier and that it is fit for purpose.